Environment | In harmony with nature

 Water Stewardship Policy

 According to the United Nations, nearly half of the global population will experience water shortages by the year 2035.
-Further, as demand for water increases globally, access to water resources is unevenly distributed across regions.
+Further, as demand for water increases globally, access to water resources is becoming even more unevenly distributed across regions.

-Bridgestone Group considers water an essential resource for our operations; without it the Group would be unable to meet the global demand for its products.
-At Bridgestone, water is required for cooling and creating steam in our manufacturing processes as well as cultivating and processing natural rubber, an essential raw material.
-The Group also has manufacturing facilities located in areas with high water risk.
-Against this background, the Group recognizes that water is an essential resource for the continuation of the Group's business, and that the Group has a responsibility as a company to use water in a sustainable manner.
+Water is an essential resource for the Bridgestone Group’s operations.
+Without it the Group would be unable to meet global demand for its products.
+At Bridgestone, water is required for cooling and creating steam in our manufacturing processes as well as for cultivating and processing natural rubber, an essential raw material.
+The Group also has manufacturing facilities located in areas with high water risk*.
+Against this background, the Group recognizes that water is an essential resource for the continuation of the Group’s business, and that the Group has a responsibility as a company to use water in a sustainable manner.

-The Group developed its Water Stewardship Policy in 2020 to help ensure water is available on a socially equitable basis and the water cycle is preserved.
+The Group developed its Water Stewardship Policy in 2020 to help ensure water is available on a socially equitable basis and that the water cycle is preserved.
+The policy states our mindsets and actions.
 It addresses water issues through a stakeholder-inclusive process that involves catchment-, site- and downstream-based actions.

 Concept of Bridgestone's Water Stewardship

-The Policy sets out actions to ensure that water resources are used equitably and sustainably.
-Specifically, the Group believes that achieving equitable and sustainable water use requires understanding of the local water situation, improving its efforts at the local level, and maintaining water balance while complying with regulatory and internal standards.
+The policy sets out actions to ensure water resources are used equitably and sustainably.
+Specifically, the Group believes achieving equitable and sustainable water use requires understanding the local water situation, improving its efforts at the local level, and maintaining water balance while complying with regulatory and internal standards.

-Based on the Water Stewardship Policy established in 2020 for equitable and sustainable water use, the Group will develop and implement specific water stewardship plans by 2030 according to each local environment, focusing on its manufacturing facilities located in water stress areas*.
-As of December 2022, 12 of the 17 sites in scope had completed the development of water stewardship plans.
+Based on the Water Stewardship Policy, the Group will develop and implement specific water stewardship plans by 2030 according to each local environment, focusing on its manufacturing facilities located in water stress areas*.
+As of December 2023, all 17 sites in the scope had completed the development of water stewardship plans.
 These site-based plans include the actions outlined in OUR WAY of the Water Stewardship Policy, such as “reduce water withdrawal and increase water-use efficiency.”
 The Group will promote the implementation of the plans at their respective sites as well as develop plans for other production sites in water stress areas.

-* Water stress areas: Area with the risk of deterioration of fresh water resources in terms of quantity and quality.
+* Water stress areas: Areas with the risk of deterioration of freshwater resources in terms of quantity and quality.

 Risk assessment for water resources

-The Group conducts water risk assessments at business sites worldwide using World Resources Institute (WRI) Aqueduct.
-Based on our latest Aqueduct analysis in 2023, nine Bridgestone Group sites correspond to "extremely high risk" in India, Indonesia and China.
+The Group regularly conducts water risk assessments at business sites worldwide using World Resources Institute (WRI) Aqueduct.
+Based on our latest Aqueduct analysis in 2024, 18 Bridgestone Group sites (in India, Indonesia, China, Thailand, South Africa, Turkey and Italy) are categorized as “extremely high risk.”
 These sites were assessed as being at risk of not getting enough water in the quality and quantity needed for their operations.
-However, all these sites are relatively small within the Group, with the total water withdrawal volume of all nine sites accounting for only 2.4% of the Group's total.
+However, all these sites are relatively small within the Group, with the total water withdrawal volume of all 18 sites accounting for only 5.5% of the Group’s total.

-When building new tire manufacturing facilities, the Group conducts a risk assessment for water quality and volume to ensure that it takes efficient use of water resources and wastewater into consideration.
+When building new tire manufacturing facilities, the Group conducts a risk assessment for water quality and volume to ensure efficient use of water resources and handling of wastewater into consideration.

-Overview of Bridgestone Group’s manufacturing facilities (As of June 2023)
+Overview of the Bridgestone Group’s manufacturing facilities (As of June 2024)

 Other manufacturing facility